 - child develops sudden severe mood swings

-- shows signs they are afraid of a certain person at daycare (an adult or another child)
+- shows signs they are afraid of their babysitter or a certain person at daycare (an adult or another child)

 When children are too scared to come forward or don’t realize what has happened to them, it’s important that parents know the warning signs of daycare molestation.
 Younger children may not realize that what happened was wrong, and may start associating sexual concepts with play.
 If your child displays a sudden interest in things of a sexual nature, or seems to mimic abusive behaviors, take these displays seriously.
 Mood swings are a very common reaction when a child cannot make sense of his or her situation.